-The proposed development site is located in Lehenaghmore, Co.
-Cork approximately 3.9km northwest of Cork city centre.
-The site is bordered to the north and east by existing residential developments and agricultural lands to the south and west.
-The site is bounded to the east by the Lehenaghmore Road and to the west by the Togher Road.
-The site location is shown in Figure 1.
-An overview of the proposed development is shown in Figure 2.
+The proposed development site is located in Ballincrokig, Co.
+Cork approximately 3.8km northwest of Cork city centre and approximately 700m south of White's Cross.
+The site is bordered to the west by existing residential developments and agricultural lands to the north, south and east.
+The site is bounded to the east by the Ballyhooly Road which is a regional road R614 (Figure 1).